 Is your cousin-in-law a relative?

-They are in the sense that they make up part of your family tree.
+A cousin-in-law is a relative in the sense that they make up part of your family tree.
 If they have a spouse with your cousin, then their children enter your family tree.
 These children are your first cousins once removed.
 Also, your cousins’ children would be the second cousins to your children.

 Their children are part of the same generation as you but with an additional generation between you and your common ancestor.